LaughingHyena279/FO4NSFW/readme.md

 - If you are running Fallout 4 over 60 FPS and have issues with the game physics, make sure to lock your FPS.

 *That’s almost it!* Launch Mod Organizer 2 inside the FO4NSFW folder. <br>
-From now on, launch Fallout 4 via the “F4SE” option.
+From now on, launch Fallout 4 via the “F4SE” option. <br>
-If you want to avoid the hassle of future updates from Bethesda, open Steam, right-click Fallout 4 in your Library, open Properties, go to the Updates tab, and change the Automatic Update option to “Only update this game when I launch it.”
+If you want to avoid the hassle of future updates from Bethesda, open Steam, right-click Fallout 4 in your Library, open Properties,  <br>
+go to the Updates tab, and change the Automatic Update option to “Only update this game when I launch it.”  <br>
-Make sure Steam is launched and logged in before launching Fo4 with F4SE or else Steam will launch the native way and force an update should there be one available.
+Make sure Steam is launched and logged in before launching Fo4 with F4SE or else Steam will launch the native way and force an update should there be one available.  <br>
-Since we’re always launching from F4SE, it will never automatically update again should you do as I have just instructed.
+Since we’re always launching from F4SE, it will never automatically update again should you do as I have just instructed. <br>

 ## In-Game Configuration - MCM